A Student Perspective

 I went for the first time in the spring of my freshman year.
 I was so nervous and I had no idea what to wear.
 My friend and I showed up in what we thought was business attire and were automatically overwhelmed by the number of people and lines at the O’Connell Center.
 We grabbed a map and began wandering around with no plan.
 We waited in line at Exxon and Frito-Lay to talk to the recruiters.
 They both said that they were happy that we started going to career showcase freshman year and it showed that we cared and wanted to learn about their companies for when it was time for us to graduate and find jobs.

-Career Showcase is September 24th and 25th, 2019 at the Stephen C. O’Connell Center with the non-technical day on September 24th and the technical day on September 25th.
+Career Showcase is January 21 and 22, 2020, from 9:00am to 3:00pm, in the Exactech Arena at the Stephen C. O’Connell Center.
+The non-technical day is scheduled for January 21st and the technical day on January 22nd.
 The non-technical day is for all majors from the business school, liberal arts, journalism, etc. The technical day is for students majoring in computer science, engineering, and other technical fields.

 In order to best prepare for this event, the university holds many events to make every student feel prepared.
 The Career Connections Center located in the Reitz holds seminars to teach the students how to navigate the event.
 There is a resume building seminar, a Networking Tips workshop, and Career Conversation which teaches how to talk to the people interviewing at career showcase, what to wear, etc. (For details on dates and time go to the crc.ufl.edu)